defold/defold.github.io/manuals/camera.md

 layout: manual
 language: en
 github: https://github.com/defold/doc
-toc: ["Cameras","Creating a camera","Using the camera","Render script","Panning the camera","Zooming the camera","Runtime manipulation","Third-party camera solutions"]
+toc: ["Cameras","Creating a camera","Using the camera","Render script","Panning the camera","Zooming the camera","Following a game object","Converting mouse to world coordinates","Runtime manipulation","Third-party camera solutions"]
 title: Camera component manual
 brief: This manual describes the functionality of the Defold camera component.
 ---